hashgraph/hedera-services/docs/dev/How-to-Quickly-Create-Saved-State.md

 to verify and check the boundary of saved state's entity types.
 (You need to modify those Id values based on your layout config).

 ## Create saved state file on GCP instances from JRS workflow
-Simply put, the size of state file generated depends on the RAM of you server node size.
+Simply put, the size of state file generated depends on the RAM of you server.
 So if you need to generate very large saved state, you probably have to do that through JRS workflow (either run local JRS workflow or through CircleCi workflow).

 However, right now JRS framework is in the process of a major refactoring.
 Before this process is completed, we have to take